The Immortal Hour

 Act 2:

-Act 2 (Scene 2.1) The Strange Lord wins, and as a boon, he desires only to kiss the Queen’s Hand and permission to sing a song he wrote for her.
+Act 2 (Scene 2.1) The Strange Lord wins, and as a boon, he desires only to kiss the Queen’s Hand and the permission to sing a song he wrote for her.